 - A. Upper Airway - 1.
 Audible stridor at rest - a.
-Patient 20-40 kg Racemic Epinephrine 0.5 cc in 5 cc NS by nebulizer and mask.
-ALTERNATIVE: 0.5ml Epinephrine 1:1,000 via nebulizer. - b.
-Patient <20kg 0.25ml Racemic Epinephrine via nebulizer ALTERNATIVE: 0.25ml Epinephrine 1:1,000 via nebulizer. - 2.
+Racemic Epinephrine 0.05 mL/kg max 0.5 mL in 5 mL NS by nebulizer and mask.
+ALTERNATIVE: 3 mg Epinephrine 1:1,000 via nebulizer. - 2.
 Croup (barky cough) + URI: Dexamethasone 0.6 mg/kg IV/IM/PO (max dose 10 mg) - a.
 Pt may also have stridor (Racemic Epinephrine as above). - 3.
 Treat anaphylaxis and foreign body obstruction per adult guidelines. - 4.
 If the child deteriorates, ventilate with a BVM. - 5.
 If you cannot effectively ventilate with BVM perform intubation. - 6.
 If complete obstruction is present and you cannot effectively BVM ventilate the patient consider needle cricothyrotomy.